blackflux/lambda-serverless-api/README.md

 ## Preflight Requests

 When the API is exposed for web clients one needs to deal with preflight "OPTIONS" requests.
-By default all OPTIONS requests are allowed, but denied.
+By default all OPTIONS requests are denied.
 To customize this one needs to overwrite the `preflightCheck` option.

-An example implementation of this can be found in `handler.js`.
-The response is expected to be an object on success (otherwise false) that contains all headers that should be returned.
-The passed parameters are `origin, allowedMethods, accessControlRequestMethod, accessControlRequestHeaders, path`.
+An example implementation of this can be found in `test/handler.js`.
+The response is expected to be an object on success and otherwise false.
+The object is expected to contains all headers that should be returned.
+The parameters passed into the function are
+`origin, allowedMethods, accessControlRequestMethod, accessControlRequestHeaders, path`.

 ## Swagger Documentation